TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-04-17-master-the-change.md

         methods: 2.5
 ```

-This way we can go 1 % at a time and take the pace we feel comfortable with.
+This way, we can go 1 % at a time and take the pace we feel comfortable with.

 ## Kaizen, Upgrade everyday